-While many of the Australian workforce is working from home as they play their part in preventing spread of the Coronavirus or COVID-19, a new set of challenges are starting to come to light, which typically wouldn’t have existed outside of a government enforcement isolation measure.
+While many of the Australian workforces is working from home as they play their part in preventing the spread of the Coronavirus or COVID-19, a new set of challenges are starting to come to light, which typically wouldn’t have existed outside of a government enforcement isolation measure.

-For the typical office based employee, working from home, or working from elsewhere has become more and more common.
-Many employers praise themselves on flexibility and allowing employees to work from home when they need to, or on a more regular basis.
+For the typical office-based employee, working from home, or working from elsewhere has become more and more common.
+Many employers praise themselves for flexibility and allowing employees to work from home when they need to, or on a more regular basis.

 The COVID-19 outbreak however means that in some households, there are multiple people working from home at the same time.
 This of course has the ability to breach data privacy policies and allow people external from the business, to overhear confidential conversations and gain access to private information and documentation.